Healthcare and Care with Distance-spanning Technologies

-The VOPD project is a prioritised project of the Nordic Council of Ministers within the framework of Sweden’s presidency of the council in 2018.
-The project is being managed by the Nordic Welfare Centre and the Centre for Rural Medicine in the Swedish region of Västerbotten with support from Nordregio, and will end in 2021.
+The VOPD project was a prioritised project of the Nordic Council of Ministers within the framework of Sweden’s presidency of the council in 2018.
+The project was managed by the Nordic Welfare Centre and the Centre for Rural Medicine in the Swedish region of Västerbotten with support from Nordregio, and it came to an end in 2021.

 21 Jun 2017